Louisiana–Monroe Warhawks women's soccer

-The Louisiana–Monroe Warhawks Women's Soccer Team is an intercollegiate varsity team representing the University of Louisiana at Monroe.
-The Louisiana–Monroe Warhawks competes in Division I of the National Collegiate Athletics Association (NCAA) and in the Sun Belt Conference.
+The ULM Warhawks women's soccer team is an intercollegiate soccer varsity team representing the University of Louisiana at Monroe.
+The Louisiana–Monroe Warhawks competes in Division I of the National Collegiate Athletic Association (NCAA) and in the Sun Belt Conference.
 Home matches are played at Brown Stadium on the ULM campus.
 The current head coach is Sean Fraser, who was named the head coach of the Warhawks on January 14, 2020.
 The Warhawks played their first season in 1999.